linkml/linkml-owl/docs/examples.md

           \ BFO:0000051 {{p}} ) )\n{% endfor %}\nDisjointClasses(\n   Annotation(\
           \ rdfs:label \"all parts of {{id}} are part-disjoint\")\n  {% for p in has_part\
           \ %}\n  ObjectSomeValuesFrom( BFO:0000050 {{p}} )\n  {% endfor %}\n)"
+    description: test metaclass illustrating a whole which has a collection of non-overlapping parts
     is_a: NamedThing
     attributes:
       has_part:
+        description: sub-elements
         slot_uri: BFO:0000051
         multivalued: true
         inverse: part_of
         range: NamedThing
       id:
+        description: the CURIE or IRI of the focal element
         identifier: true
         range: uriorcurie
+        required: true
       label:
         annotations:
           owl: AnnotationProperty, AnnotationAssertion
+        description: a descriptive name/label for an element
         slot_uri: rdfs:label
+        recommended: true
       definition:
         annotations:
           owl: AnnotationProperty, AnnotationAssertion
+        description: a human-readable definition of an element
         slot_uri: IAO:0000115
+        recommended: true

 ```